karen-juan/movies-application/README.md

-be using [`json-server`](https://github.com/typicode/json-server) to mock a database and our backend, so that we can just worry about the front end and AJAX requests.
+be using [`json-server`](https://github.com/typicode/json-server) to mock a database and our backend, so that we can just worry about the front end and AJAX requests. f
 The webpack dev server is configured to watch for changes both in the javascript source, as well as the `public` directory.
 Whenever changes are detected, the page will be reloaded.
 It will also proxy any requests that start with `/api` to localhost:3000, which is where json-server is configured run.

-`json-server` is configured to have a delay of 1.2 seconds, so you can see what your application might actually look like, instead of serving instantaneous reponses.
+`json-server` is configured to have a delay of 1.2 seconds, so you can see what your application might actually look like, instead of serving instantaneousl reponses.
 You can modify this behavior by changing (or removing) the number after the `-d` flag inside of the npm `dev` script.